waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 replace my destination "/mnt/nvme4/op-meta/" above with your real database directory.

-Another dispatcher instance has to be running with "--areas" switch in addition to the "--base" instance, you can start that with:
+Another dispatcher instance has to be running with "--areas" switch in addition to the "--osm-base" instance, you can start that with:

 ```
 overpass@yafa:/root$ /usr/local/bin/dispatcher --areas --db-dir=/path/to/overpass/ &